trychlos/pwix-modal/README.md

     Close the current modal dialog from the caller.

-    Of course, it is always possible to close the modal dialog via the usual ways:
+    Of course, and if this has not been prevented in the modal configuration, it is still possible to close the modal dialog via the usual ways:

-    - from the always displayed dismiss button in the header
+    - from the dismiss button in the header

     - from the `Close` (resp. `Cancel`) button in the footer,